anacision/anacision-planning-user-guide/docs/user_documentation/about_anacision_planning.md

 ![Illustration of possible end to end integration](user_flow.png)*Illustration of a possible end to end integrated planning process.*

-### 1. Creating a PLANNING request
+### 1. Creating a PLANNING request json

-The PLANNING request is the input for each planning job.
+The PLANNING request json is the input for each planning job.
 It is a JSON object that is based on a standardized data model.
 Since the cloud-based service is stateless, each request needs to provide all information that is relevant for creating a production plan.
 This includes master data (such as available machines or processing options), as well as dynamic data (such as production quantity, demand or due dates).
+Examples can be found in [functional code samples](../user_guide/working_code_samples.md)

 #### Required input data